ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/README.md

 #####  -Number of Positions comparison
 #####  -Distribution comparison

+## Research Questions
+### Who get hired?
+- Which programs are most successful at placing their graduates as faculty in other PhD-granting programs?
+### Who hired whom?
+- How is the hiring network organized?
+### Why they get hired?
+- Does ranking matter during the hiring process?
+### Dynamics development
+- Compared with the results from 1976, how has the networked changed?

 ## Dataset
 Through official websites of the Department of Anthropology, we collected information on all tenured track faculty in all PhD-granting anthropology programs in the United States, for a total of 2036 individuals.